pedroppss/Documentacion-swaggers--Nodejs-PostgreSQL-Ejercicio-main-pedro-master/README.md

 To know if the data of the departments or users has been inserted in the database: departments

+The application that uses the database is called pgAdmin4

 for departments :
 ```
 select * from departments;